Text2Grad: Reinforcement Learning from Natural Language Feedback: Method

 \section{Method}

 This section details \name{}, a novel framework for Reinforcement Learning from Natural Language Feedback.
-We begin by motivating and defining the concept of the natural language gradient, then outline the system architecture.
-Next, we address two core challenges, constructing a reward model that delivers actionable feedback, and translating this feedback into precise policy updates, to demonstrate how natural language feedback can be directly integrated into gradient.
+We define the Natural Language Gradient (NL-Gradient), then describe our three-stage pipeline: (1) dual-feedback annotation, (2) generative reward modeling, and (3) NL-Gradient policy optimization that enables fine-grained learning from textual critiques.